MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **default**

-A default value to be rendered in the case that the editable item has no value.
+A default value rendered in the case that the editable item has no value.

 **escape**

-A Boolean value indicating whether a value rendered by this tag will be HTML-encoded.
+A Boolean value indicating whether a value rendered by this tag is HTML-encoded.
 This value is false by default.

 **liquid**

-A Boolean value indicating whether any Liquid template code found within the text value rendered by this tag will be processed.
+A Boolean value indicating whether any Liquid template code found within the text value rendered by this tag should be processed.
 This value is true by default.

 **tag**

-The name of the container HTML tags that will be rendered by this tag.
-This tag will render div elements by default.
+The name of the container HTML tags rendered by this tag.
+This tag renders div elements by default.
 It's recommended that you choose between div or span as a value for this parameter.

 **title**

 Specifies a label for this editable item within the content editing interface.
-If none is provided, a friendly label will be generated automatically.
+If none is provided, a friendly label is generated automatically.

 **type**